manoj-sharma-wawa/openmicroservices.org/schema/interface/README.md

 ### Location of arguments in the HTTP request

-All types of HTTP requests will apply arguments based on the specified `in` of the argument.
+All types of HTTP requests will apply arguments based on the value of `in` for that argument.

 The below example shows a `GET` request with a query and path parameter.